godotengine/godot-docs/classes/class_generic6dofjoint.rst

 | *Getter* | get_param_x()      |
 +----------+--------------------+

-A factor applied to the movement across the x-axis The lower, the slower the movement.
+A factor applied to the movement across the X axis.
+The lower, the slower the movement.

 .. _class_Generic6DOFJoint_property_linear_limit_x/upper_distance: